agorakit/agorakit/readme.md

 All the work is open source (GPL) and will benefit every interested citizen initiative.
 We already have 100's of users who might benefit from your help.

+Please drop a line to info (at) agorakit.org if you are interested.

 ## Security Vulnerabilities

 Contact me

+## Contact
+Please drop a line to info (at) agorakit.org to keep in touch.

 ## License